06. May 2019, 15:21 Uhr

 Hence, it would be mistaken to interpret this election as the expression of a huge swing in the mood of the electorate against Brexit.
 Rather, without a pro-Brexit alternative on the ballot paper since Nigel Farage’s new Brexit Party didn’t stand, leave supporters vented their frustration by staying home or voting for locally focussed independents (the third huge winners of the night), while Remainers (belatedly) began to rally around the single unequivocal anti-Brexit party, the Lib Dems.

-As such, we anticipate these local elections to speed up the Brexit process one way or the other, though most likely not towards the retraction of Britain leaving the EU.
+As such, we anticipate these local elections to speed up the Brexit process one way or the other, though most likely not towards the revocation of Britain leaving the EU.
 If anything, these results have served to scare MPs of both main parties in Westminster into avoiding an early general election come what (M)ay.
 The only way to do just that, however, is to eventually ratify the hated Brexit deal reached between Brussels and Her Majesty’s Government.

 If, by the same token, even in these circumstances the two main parties cannot agree on a common approach to Brexit, a general election is virtually inevitable – as we’ve been projecting for months now.